 At St Luke’s CE School, we aim to prepare our children to grow up as responsible, capable and informed adults.

-Our programme of personal, social, health and citizenship education (PSHCE) includes relationship and sex education.
+Our programme of personal, social, health and citizenship education (PHSE) includes relationship and sex education.

 Through a programme of focused teaching in Year 5, we prepare children for the changes that take place during puberty and in Year 6, the children learn about human reproduction in a forum where questions about sexuality and reproduction can be asked and answered simply, honestly and without judgement.

 Our school nurse assists the class teacher in the delivery of these sessions and our Sex and Relationship policy can be found on the policies page of the website.